 During their weekly break carers visit friends, go shopping, attend their own medical appointments or walk the dog.
 Some even go to bed and catch up on some much needed sleep!

-Our Befriending Services Manager will first visit carers and the person they care for in their own home to fully understand their circumstances and the type of volunteer they need.
+Our Befriending & Carer Support Manager will first visit carers and the person they care for in their own home to fully understand their circumstances and the type of volunteer they need.
 We match carers with volunteers, taking into account where people live and what their interests and experiences are.
 We will continue to monitor and support the respite breaks, making sure that they work well.
 There is no charge for this service unless personal care is required with a paid care worker, which we can help organise.

-We also invite everyone who receives the Carer Respite service to our quarterly Community Events, where you can meet other local people who are part of the Cotswold Friends network.
+We also invite everyone who receives the Carer Support service to our quarterly Community Events, where you can meet other local people who are part of the Cotswold Friends network.
 (Transport and escorts can be provided).